 - Now we finally get to the truth - that he fired Comey to squash the FBI investigation into his Russian ties, but of course only because it's a topic he considers "made-up".

 - The day after firing Comey, Trump met with foreign ambassador Kislyak and shared highly classified information from a foreign partner about ISIS's already-known plans to bomb airplanes with rigged laptops, putting national security at risk.
 The information Trump shared turns out to be from Israel.
-This is a particularly unfortunate event as our intel can now be used by Russia to blackmail and intimidate the US, to help ISIS avoid detection of future attacks, and to help Russia carry out an attack using ISIS to intimidate us into doing whatever Russia wants.
+Our intel can now be used by Russia to blackmail and intimidate the US, help ISIS avoid detection of future attacks, and help Russia carry out an attack using ISIS to intimidate us into doing whatever Russia wants.
 Russia wants us to stand down to North Korea's missile tests and threats, so this isn't a good look.

 - In the same meeting Trump told the Russians he "just fired the head of the F.B.I.
 He was crazy, a real nut job".
 So says the man whom 55,000+ mental health professionals say is mentally ill and must be removed from office before he gets the rest of us, you know...killed.
 But then everything with this guy is projection.
 A lot more on Flynn in this entry of What The Fuck Just Happened Today.

 - Firing the FBI Director to end a much-needed criminal investigation into yourself breaks the law.
 Proving it takes the help of those sort of party-over-country types who would make small talk as Trump shoots up the next White House Easter Egg Roll with an Uzi - if that's what it takes to ram their hate legislation through, then hey, they're all in.
 Gotta have your priorities straight, right?